 It’s important to note, that although calcium is essential for bone health, it does have an upper limit.
 Higher levels of calcium have been associated with increased risks of kidney stones and myocardial infarction.

-Vitamin D significantly benefits bone health.
+Vitamin D is one of the best supplements for bone health.
 Vitamin D is a hormone like vitamin essential for calcium absorption and bone mineralization which contributes to overall bone density [R].
 Studies have demonstrated that vitamin d supplementation can improve muscle strength which in turn contributes to a decrease in incidence of falls, one of the largest contributors to fracture incidence.
 Vitamin D also contributes to the maintenance of phosphorous levels in the blood, another crucial process for strong and healthy bones.

 Vitamin D does not occur naturally in many foods.
 Vitamin D is best obtained when synthesized directly through the skin from sunlight.
 However, not everyone resides in a place with constant sun light exposure, and nearly half of the world population is vitamin d deficient.
 Therefore, supplementation is recommended.
 Vitamin D is a fat-soluble vitamin, therefore it’s best when paired with a fat, to enable optimal absorption and calcium uptake.
 Swolverine’s Vitamin D3 contains 10,000 IUS suspended in olive oil for optimal absorption and potency.